TKomericki/Rhetos-wiki/Basic-permissions.md

 The following built-in features may help with those business requirements:

-1. If `AuthorizationAddUnregisteredPrincipals` option is set to "True" in *web.config* file, Rhetos will **automatically add a new user account** in table "Common.Principal" on the first login.
+1. To **automatically add new user account** in table "Common.Principal" on the first login, set `Rhetos:App:AuthorizationAddUnregisteredPrincipals` option to `true` (for older applications use [Configuration keys before Rhetos v4.0](Configuration-management#configuration-keys-before-rhetos-v40)).
    * The created account will have no permissions by default, but the additional functionality can be added to automatically initialize the user's roles and permissions (for example, by using the